The Highs and Lows of a Zero-Waste Lifestyle

 Today I thought I would share some of my highs and lows of going zero-waste.

 You eat healthier

-Bulk food options are much healthier then you might imagine.
-With the variety of shops I have been to, the most common bulk buy ingredients are lentils, rice, pasta, granola, nuts, seeds, spices, teas, beans, pulses, fruits and vegetables.
+Bulk food options are much healthier than you might imagine.
+With the variety of shops I have been to, the most common bulk buy ingredients are lentils, rice, pasta, granola, nuts, seeds, spices, teas, beans, pulses, fruits, and vegetables.
 When your choices are limited by what is on offer you tend to choose a healthier, varied diet.

 You save money